deanblackborough/transmute-coffee/README.md

 ## Projects

-* Costs to Expect - Tracking the costs to raise a child to 18.
+* Costs to Expect - Tracking the expenses to raise a child to 18.
 * Dlayer vNext - Migration project to ZF3.
 * Dlayer - Responsive web development.
 * View helpers - Custom view helpers for the Dlayer project